nrfconnect/sdk-nrf/doc/nrf/ug_thread_tools.rst

 The nRF Sniffer for 802.15.4 is a tool for learning about and debugging applications that are using protocols based on IEEE 802.15.4, like Thread or Zigbee.
 It provides a near real-time display of 802.15.4 packets that are sent back and forth between devices, even when the link is encrypted.

-See `nRF Sniffer for 802.15.4 based on nRF52840 with Wireshark`_ for documentation.
+See `nRF Sniffer for 802.15.4`_ for documentation.

 .. _ug_thread_tools_ttm: